That self-deprecating chant, those years of heartache, that despised banner across the city…

 It all came to a joyful end with one solitary kick of a football in May 2011: the day City lifted silverware once again.

 It was the day – according to some – that the footballing tide shifted to coincide with the rise of the Blue Moon, and it’s hard to disagree.

-Since then, City have secured nine major trophies: four Premier League titles, four League Cups and another FA Cup, plus three Community Shields – and that’s just on the men’s side… Our women’s team (launched as a professional outfit in 2014) have enjoyed similar success, clinching the FA Women’s Cup twice, the Continental Cup three times and the Super League title in 2016.
+Since then, City have secured ten major trophies: four Premier League titles, five League Cups and another FA Cup, plus three Community Shields – and that’s just on the men’s side… Our women’s team (launched as a professional outfit in 2014) have enjoyed similar success, clinching the FA Women’s Cup twice, the Continental Cup three times and the Super League title in 2016.